zamd/wsfedidp/README.md

 ```
 Create a new Certificate Signing Request (CSR), using idp website key, to be sent to FabrikamRootCA to sign & issue a website SSL certificate
 ####Cerficate Signing Request (CSR)####
-In the following step, make sure to enter 'Common Name' same the domain name.
+In the following step, make sure to enter 'Common Name' same as the domain name.
 For example, **fabrikam.net**
 ```
 openssl req -new -key fabrikam.net.key -out fabrikam.net.csr -config openssl.cnfg -extensions server_cert -days 365 -sha256
 ```